AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-may-17.md

 To make your Workfront Fusion Scenarios easier to work with, we've made it possible to copy and paste modules.
 Now, you can copy a module or group of modules and paste them into the same or a different scenario.
 Copying modules preserves the field values in that module.

-For more information, see [Copy modules or scenarios in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/copy-modules-or-scenarios.md).

 ## Select multiple modules in a Workfront Fusion scenario